Jackson, Michigan

-Founded in 1829, it was named after President Andrew Jackson.
-Michigan's first prison, Michigan State Prison (or Jackson State Prison), opened in Jackson in 1838 and remains in operation.
-For the longest time, the city was known as the "birthplace of the Republican Party" when politicians met in Jackson in 1854 to argue against the expansion of slavery, although the political party now formally recognizes its birthplace as being Ripon, Wisconsin.
-Nevertheless, the Republican Party's earliest history dates back to Jackson and is commemorated by a plaque in the city's Under the Oaks City Park, which has since been visited by numerous Republican presidents.
+The city was founded in 1829 and named after President Andrew Jackson.
+Michigan's first prison, Michigan State Prison (or Jackson State Prison), opened in 1838 and remains in operation.

-At the beginning of the twentieth century, Jackson became an early automotive manufacturing center that attracted southerners and immigrants to the city's numerous factories, which saw its population increase significantly.
+Jackson was historically regarded as the "birthplace of the (state) Republican Party" due to a meeting held there in 1854, during which political figures gathered to oppose the expansion of slavery.
+At the beginning of the twentieth century, Jackson became an early automotive manufacturing center that attracted southerners and immigrants to the city's numerous factories; this resulted in a rapid, marked population increase.

 History

 On July 3, 1829, Horace Blackman, accompanied by Alexander Laverty, a land surveyor, and Pewytum, an Indian guide, forded the Grand River and made camp for the night at a site now marked as Trail and N. Jackson Street.
 They arrived there along a well-traveled Native American trail leading west from Ann Arbor.
 Blackman had hired Laverty and Pewytum to guide him west.
 Returning to Ann Arbor and Monroe, Blackman registered his claim for 160 acre at two dollars an acre.

 He returned to the Jackson area in August 1829 with his brother Russell.
 Together they cleared land and built a cabin at what would become the corner of Ingham and Trail streets.
 The town was first called Jacksonopolis.
 Later, it was renamed Jacksonburgh.
 Finally in 1838, the town's name was changed to simply Jackson.